bleichenbacher-daniel/Rooterberg/doc/libraries/rs-ccm.md

 | SeedCcm | 128 | 96 | 80, 128 |
 | Sm4Ccm | 128 | 96 | 128 |
 | AriaCcm | 128, 192, 256 | 96, 104 | 64, 128 |

+The library supports all valid IV and tag sizes.
+Tests tests that are performed mainly cover common use cases.